 Before the cremation can take place, any metal parts attached to the coffin, like handles, are removed.
 The cremator is heated to a temperature between 800-1000 degrees.

 The coffin is then inserted into a cremation chamber – with the deceased placed feet-first.
 A cremation chamber is an industrial furnace lined with fire-resistant bricks.
 It is the heat from the bricks that causes the cremation to occur.

-Once the body and coffin have been completely cremated, the cremated remains.
+Once the body and coffin have been completely cremated, the ashes remain.
 Any metallic contents like coffin nails are removed and the ashes are left to cool.

 Once cool, any larger particles are ground into a fine, sand-like consistency.
 This is why cremated remains are commonly called ‘ashes’.
 They are then placed into a cooling tray.
 Once cool, the ashes are added to a sealed container or an urn, ready for collection or delivery.

 It generally takes around two hours for an adult body to cremated, with the entire process - including preparation and cooling – usually taking about three hours in total.

 However, how long a cremation takes can vary depending on a number of factors including the deceased person’s body mass, bone density and the type of coffin being cremated.